-- Gambling that begins in childhood or early adolescence is associated with increased prevalence of gambling disorder in the future.
+- Gambling that begins in childhood or early adolescence is associated with an increased prevalence of gambling disorder in the future.

-- Gambling disorder is also more common in the persons having antisocial personality, mood disorders, and substance use disorders.
+- Gambling disorder is also more common in persons having antisocial personality, mood disorders, and substance use disorders.

 - Gambling disorder has a genetic component.
-It more prevalent among first-degree relatives of individuals with impulse control or substance use disorders.
+It is more prevalent among first-degree relatives of individuals with impulse control or substance use disorders.
 It is also more common in monozygotic than in dizygotic twins.

 Clinical Features and Diagnostic Criteria